liucan233/mobx/docs/observable-state.md

 ## Options {🚀}

-The above APIs take an optional `options` argument which is an object that supports the following options:
+The `observable` take an optional `options` argument which is an object that supports the following options:

 -   **`autoBind: true`** uses `action.bound`/`flow.bound` by default, rather than `action`/`flow`.
 Does not affect explicitely annotated members.
 -   **`deep: false`** uses `observable.ref` by default, rather than `observable`.
 Does not affect explicitely annotated members.